 Pharmacy Residency Programs

-PGY-1 Pharmacy Practice Residency-Medical City Arlington
+PGY-1 Pharmacy Residency-Medical City Arlington

 The Medical City Arlington PGY-1 Pharmacy Residency is delivered in partnership with The University of North Texas Health Science Center at Fort Worth, College of Pharmacy.
 Residents will participate in multiple practice areas, including but not limited to internal medicine, critical care, neonatal, cardiology, infectious disease, and management.
 Pharmacy Residents will be part of a multi-disciplinary team that provides evidence-based optimal patient care.